 Just a few months before this diagnosis, after over a year of trying to get pregnant with various procedures (including IVF), Samantha becomes pregnant but then has a miscarriage and needs 2 D&C’s to get her hormone levels back.
 Having eggs frozen, she begins immunotherapy treatment and since then, has had three surgeries and is now back in immunotherapy treatment again for more tumors in her liver.

 Years before that she is a pedestrian standing on a sidewalk in NYC and is hit by a car, enduring shoulder surgery and months of physical therapy.

-Samantha has contributed articles about cancer, health and wellness, compassionate care and advocacy between doctors and patients, spirituality, finding joy even in the tough times, and fueling an authentic life to: Tiny Buddha (With over 4 million page views per month and more than 2 million monthly visitors, the site continues to attract new readers and subscribers), The Cancer Hope Network, and the Dana-Farber Cancer Institute Blog.
+Samantha has contributed articles about cancer, health and wellness, compassionate care and advocacy between doctors and patients, spirituality, finding joy even in the tough times, and fueling an authentic life to: Tiny Buddha (With over 4 million page views per month and more than 2 million monthly visitors, the site continues to attract new readers and subscribers), The Cancer Hope Network, The Mighty and the Dana-Farber Cancer Institute Blog.

 She has been interviewed for and quoted here:

 Health.Com article Living Through Cancer: